モロッコ

 • Morocco - Casablanca

-• Private transfer An English-speaking guide and driver will meet you at the airport.
+• Private car transfer An English-speaking guide who will also serve as the driver will meet you at the airport.

-• Hassan II Mosque Completed in 1993, this modern and magnificent mosque is located on a promontory jutting into the Atlantic Ocean, offering beautiful views.
+• Hassan II Mosque Completed in 1993, this modern and magnificent mosque is located on a promontory extending into the Atlantic Ocean and offers beautiful scenery.
 Its 690-foot (210-meter) minaret is the tallest in Morocco and is known as one of the tallest minarets in the world.

-Additionally, this mosque is one of the few in the country where non-Muslims are allowed to visit the interior.
-Enjoy the delicate arts of Morocco and Islamic craftsmanship.
+Additionally, this mosque is one of the few in the country that non-Muslims can enter.
+Enjoy the delicate art of Morocco and Islamic culture.
 [English Guide]

 • Attachment Image from Itinerary Row: 55744 Image from PlaceId: ChIJj9WUeWDSpw0RctCw5xjWoWc Image from PlaceId: ChIJj9WUeWDSpw0RctCw5xjWoWc Image from PlaceId: ChIJj9WUeWDSpw0RctCw5xjWoWc Image from PlaceId: ChIJj9WUeWDSpw0RctCw5xjWoWc Image from PlaceId: ChIJj9WUeWDSpw0RctCw5xjWoWc

-• Private transfer Travel to Rabat.
-(Approximately 1 hour)
+• Private car transfer Travel to Rabat. (about 1 hour)

 • Morocco - Rabat

-• Chellah Necropolis, Oudayas Kasbah, Hassan Tower, Mausoleum of Mohammed V Stop at Rabat, the current capital of Morocco.
-Explore the medieval fortress ruins of the Chellah Necropolis and stroll among Roman and Islamic-era remains.
-You will also visit the Bab Oudaya gate and the Oudayas Kasbah (a fortress built during the 12th-century Almohad period).
+• Chellah Necropolis, Kasbah of the Udayas, Hassan Tower, Mausoleum of Mohammed V Stop in Rabat, the current capital of Morocco.
+Explore the medieval fortress ruins of Chellah Necropolis and stroll among the Roman and Islamic-era remains.
+You will also visit the Bab Oudaia gate and the Kasbah of the Udayas (a fortress built during the 12th-century Almohad period).
 Afterwards, see the unfinished mosque minaret known as the Hassan Tower and the Mausoleum of Mohammed V. [English Guide]

 • Attachment Image from Itinerary Row: 55745 Attachment Image from Itinerary Row: 55745 Attachment Image from Itinerary Row: 55745 Attachment Image from Itinerary Row: 55745 Attachment Image from Itinerary Row: 55745

-• Private transfer Travel to Chefchaouen.
-(Approximately 4 hours)
+• Private car transfer Head to Chefchaouen. (about 4 hours)

 • Morocco - Chaouen

-• Kasbah, 15th-century fortress, and sunset from the White Spanish Mosque The town’s name comes from the two peaks rising on the hill and means "two horns."
-Walk the steep cobblestone streets and enjoy the beautiful scenery of blue-painted buildings.
+• Kasbah, 15th-century fortress, sunset from the white Spanish mosque The town's name comes from the two peaks rising on the hill and means "two horns."
+Walk the steep cobbled streets and enjoy the beautiful views of the blue-painted buildings.

-After enjoying mint tea at Plaza Uta el-Hammam, browse the many shops filled with colorful goods.
+After enjoying mint tea at Plaza Uta el-Hammam, browse many shops offering colorful goods.

-Visit the nearby kasbah (fortress) and explore the 15th-century fortress and dungeon.
+Visit the nearby kasbah (fortress) and explore the 15th-century fortress and its dungeon.

-As evening approaches, head to the ruins of the white Spanish mosque on the hill to watch the sun set beyond the mountains and conclude the day.
+As evening falls, head to the ruined white Spanish mosque on the hill to watch the sun set behind the mountains and end the day.
 [Japanese Assistant]

 • Attachment Image from Itinerary Row: 55746 Attachment Image from Itinerary Row: 55746 Attachment Image from Itinerary Row: 55746